-The Advancement of Central Vacuum Systems in the Age of IoT
+The Role of Central Vacuum Systems in Future Smart Homes

 A DIY central vacuum system installation is a simple project that can be done in less than a day.